FrankM1/docs/content/install/local.md

 ## Developing Themes

-To work on a [Ghost Handlebars Theme](/api/handlebars-themes/) locally, your custom theme should always be placed in the top-level `/content/themes/` directory.
+To work on a [Qazana Handlebars Theme](/api/handlebars-themes/) locally, your custom theme should always be placed in the top-level `/content/themes/` directory.

 ### Live reloading

-All edits made to Ghost theme files will automatically reload.
-If you add any **new** files to your theme during development, you'll need to restart Ghost to see the changes take effect.
+All edits made to Qazana theme files will automatically reload.
+If you add any **new** files to your theme during development, you'll need to restart Qazana to see the changes take effect.

 ### Validating with GScan

-GScan is a tool that validates Ghost themes for compatibility with the latest versions of Ghost.
-Ghost automatically runs this tool when a theme is uploaded or activated.
+GScan is a tool that validates Qazana themes for compatibility with the latest versions of Qazana.
+Qazana automatically runs this tool when a theme is uploaded or activated.
 For development purposes, your can also run these checks yourself by locally installing it.

 ```bash
 # Install gscan globally